Logo

 Plato introduced the concept of form as distinct from matter, and that the physical world is an imitation of an eternal mathematical world.

-Plato's Forms represent types of things, as well as properties, patterns, and relations, to which we refer as objects.
+Plato's Forms represent types of things, as well as properties, patterns, and relations, which are referred to as objects.

 One of Plato's most cited examples for the Forms were the truths of geometry, such as the Pythagorean theorem.